CommunityToolkit/MVVM-Samples/README.md

 # MVVM Toolkit & Samples

-The MVVM library of the Windows Community Toolkit can be found in the `Microsoft.Toolkit.MVVM` NuGet package, currently in preview.
+The MVVM library of the Windows Community Toolkit can be found in the `Microsoft.Toolkit.Mvvm` NuGet package, currently in preview.
 It will be known as the "MVVM Toolkit" in short for reference.

 This repo contains initial preview [documentation](docs/mvvm/Introduction.md) and samples for how to utilize the library.